trello-archive/hearsay/README.md

 # Hearsay.js

-A library for observing keys of objects.
-Don't use it.
-The API is in severe flux.
-It's not even published yet.
-You can't use it.
+Hearsay is not stable enough for real world use.
+The implementation is incomplete, the documentation is laughable, and interface is still in flux.

 # Concepts